nullpainter/inferno/README.md

 Inferno depends on Arduino libraries to run.
 It is also recommended to set the ESP8266's clock to 160Mhz due to the use of SSL.

-### Slack configuration
+### Flash

-Inferno expects the following files to be present in flash:
+The contents of the `data` folder should be uploaded to flash.
+In addition, Inferno expects the following files to be present in flash:

 * `data/secrets/slackBotId.txt`
 * `data/secrets/slackToken.txt`